 Marketplace revenue increased \$42 million to \$1,764 million for the year ended December 31, 2019, as compared to \$1,722 million for the year ended December 31, 2018.
-This increase was due to increased merchant adoption of our ProductBoost service, which resulted in revenue growth of \$77 million from the prior year.
-This was partially offset by a \$35 million decrease in core marketplace revenue, as transaction volume declined due to our intentional moderation of growth resulting from prioritizing the launch of our logistics platform over new user acquisition.
+This increase was due to increased monetization of our marketplace services to merchants, particularly increased merchant adoption of our ProductBoost service, partially offset by a decrease in user transaction volume from the prior year.